 Before you start, click on the image below, to get your free The Perfect Morning Routine printable.

 / STEP 1 – MAKE A MORNING TO-DO LIST /

-Think about your current morning routine and the essentials that goes along with it – like taking a shower, eating breakfast, getting ready for work etc. Take your printable worksheet and write down everything you would like to achieve in the morning before you leave for work.
+Think about your current morning routine and the essentials that go along with it – like taking a shower, eating breakfast, getting ready for work, etc. Take your printable worksheet and write down everything you would like to achieve in the morning before you leave for work.

 Most of us already have a “sort-of” morning routine, but the main purpose of making this list is to write down everything you would actually like to achieve in the mornings, along with your regular obligations.

 / STEP 2 – ALLOCATE A TIME TO EACH ACTIVITY /